mariocannon/theotech/src/content/blog/cloud.md

 ---
-title: Cloud Storage Has Transformed Kiwi Businesses
+title: How Cloud Storage Has Transformed Kiwi Businesses
-author: Boss-man
+author: Boss
 pubDatetime: 2024-08-14T13:06:31Z
-slug:  cloudstorage
+slug: cloudforbusiness
-featured: true
+featured: false
 draft: false
 tags:
-  - googlecloud
+  - ferrari
-  - business
+  - Hypercar
 description:
-How Cloud Storage Has Transformed Kiwi Businesses
+  The Legendary Ferrari f40
 ---
 # How Cloud Storage Has Transformed Kiwi Businesses

 Let’s talk about something that’s been a bit of a game-changer for businesses here in Aotearoa cloud storage.
 If you’re running a business in New Zealand, chances are you’ve already tapped into the cloud, but if you haven’t, you’re in for a treat.
 The cloud has done wonders for businesses, big and small, and I reckon it’s about time we take a moment to appreciate how it’s made life easier for us all.